-Each supplier is sent a graphic document to hang on their company’s premises, translated into the local language, that summarises the main point of the code of conduct to be followed to that all workers are aware of their rights.
+Each supplier is sent a graphic document to hang on their company’s premises, translated into the local language, that summarises the main point of the code of conduct to be followed to so all workers are aware of their rights.
 (Link at bottom of page for download)

-When evaluating our suppliers, we attach as much importance to sustainability as we do to our primary assessment criteria (Quality, Service and Cost).
+When evaluating our suppliers, we give as much importance to sustainability as we do to our primary assessment criteria (Quality, Service and Cost).

 With a view to transparency and collaboration, we openly share the results of our assessments with factories, in order to identify areas for mutual improvement.
 We pair our Vendor Rating system with an audit initiative, which is carried out in several different areas in order to verify effective compliance with our Code of Conduct and to measure our suppliers’ environmental and social performance.

-Since 2020, each new provider is confirmed only if they share their data on the online HIGG Index.
+Since 2020, each new supplier is confirmed only if they share their data on the online HIGG Index.

 Before starting the supply and then every 12/18 months (unless a higher frequency is required), every factory is evaluated with respect to its compliance with the code of conduct and its environmental / social performance.
 All of our audits (588 in 2020) are semi-announced, agreeing on a time window for audit activity but not specifying a visit date.
 The integrated supplier assessment is carried out using all available information gathered through certificates issued by independent third parties, analysing the performance data on HIGG and considering any reports received from trade unions or other associations.

 This information is supplemented by direct checks by our staff and / or external auditors.
 If critical issues are identified, an action plan is agreed upon with the factory managers to fix them.

 In 2020, through this programme 72% of suppliers representing 91% of production were evaluated and it was possible to gain a greater understanding of our suppliers' organizational structure.

-OVS adopts responsible purchasing practices throughout its supply chain to reduce any negative social or economic impact on the industry workers, always taking care to agree conditions with the supplier so that they operate safely and consistently the various compliance requirements (for example: avoiding changes of orders when in production, paying the amount due with the agreed terms, etc.)
+OVS adopts responsible purchasing practices throughout its supply chain to reduce any negative social or economic impact on the industry workers, always paying attention to agree conditions with the supplier so that they operate safely and consistently with the various compliance requirements (for example: avoiding changes of orders when in production, paying the amount due with the agreed terms, etc.)